delan/www.azabani.com/_posts/2018-10-10-ad-vigendum-per-aspera.md

-Shout out to Adam, Alex, Alex, Aria, Brock, Carmel, Cyra, Emily, Jaci, James, Jason, Josh, Kieran, Krystal, Luke, Mike, Mike, Millie, Sandro, my parents, and anyone who hasn’t given up on me by now.
+Shout out to Adam, Alex, Alex, Aria, Brock, Carmel, Cyra, Emily, Jaci, James, Jason, Josh, Kieran, Krystal, Luke, Mike, Mike, Millie, Sandro, Scott, my parents, and anyone who hasn’t given up on me by now.
+I wouldn’t be here without your support.

-For the first time, I can see the light at the end of the tunnel.
+I can see the light at the end of the tunnel.
 Will you meet me there?